 1. Guaranteed Maximum Refund and Accuracy

-Individuals who prepare their own tax returns often fear that they may be missing out on eligible deductions and tax credits, and ultimately, may be cheating themselves out of refunds.
+Individuals who prepare their own tax returns often fear that they may be missing out on eligible deductions and tax credits, ultimately cheating themselves out of refunds.

 Not surprising, as nobody wants to give the government more of their hard-earned money if they don’t have to!

 TurboTax guarantees that when you use their tax software, you’ll get the maximum refund possible.
-They also guarantee a 100% accuracy that there will be no errors.
+They also guarantee 100% accuracy and that there will be no errors.

 If there are any errors due to using their software and they lead to CRA penalties, TurboTax will reimburse the penalty plus interest.

 The availability of multiple forms of support is one area that makes TurboTax stand out.
-Support available to tax filers include:
+Support available to tax filers includes:

 - An online community where you can ask and receive answers from experts and other customers.